2013 January: climb Mt Gingera & Mt Ginini from Corin Dam - ACT, Australia

 Today's climb - Mt Gingera & Mt Ginini:

-As I have already climbed Bimberi Peak, the highest mountain in ACT, naturally the next target is the 2nd highest mountain, Mt Gingera, 1856 meters, which I duly climb today.
+As I have already climbed Bimberi Peak, the highest mountain in ACT, naturally the next target is the 2nd highest mountain, Mt Gingera, 1855 meters, which Tania and I duly climb today.

 - Park car at Corin Dam.

 - Follow Stockyard Spur Walking Track westward to Mt Franklin Road.

 - Turn south into Mt Franklin Rd.

 - 2.2 kilometers later, turn west into a narrow foot trail to climb Mt Gingera.